2026 National Average + Trends

 Is now a good time to replace a water heater in 2026?

 Depends on the existing unit and the choice of replacement.
 Three answers.
-If your existing tank is 10+ years old and showing failure signs, replace now to avoid emergency rates and prices have stabilised after recent increases.
-If you are considering heat pump, 2026 is a strong year because federal credit availability, state rebate maturity, and contractor familiarity are all high.
-If you have a large electric tank (65+ gallons) and want to keep resistance technology, install now before the 2029 DOE rule takes effect.
+If your existing tank is 10+ years old and showing failure signs, replace now to avoid emergency rates; prices have stabilised after recent increases.
+If you are considering heat pump, the federal credit is gone (ended December 31, 2025) but contractor familiarity and operating-cost savings remain strong, and state or utility rebates still apply in many areas.
+If you have an electric tank above 35 gallons and want to keep resistance technology, install before the May 2029 DOE rule takes effect.

 What federal tax credits are available in 2026?